Skip to content

 Named %wait dependencies unblock only after the newest matching agent run has a done.json outcome of "completed".
 For a multi-agent workflow name, the workflow root and every child agent for that root must complete successfully.
 Failed, killed, crashed, still-running, malformed, or missing done.json artifacts do not satisfy the wait; the dependent agent stays parked until a later successful run of the same dependency name appears.

-• HHMM — wait until that time today (e.g., %wait:1430 for 14:30).
+• HHMM — wait until that time today (e.g., %time:1430 for 14:30).
 If the time has already passed, it wraps to tomorrow.

-• yymmdd/HHMM — wait until a specific date and time (e.g., %wait:260415/0900 for 2026-04-15 at 09:00).
+• yymmdd/HHMM — wait until a specific date and time (e.g., %time:260415/0900 for 2026-04-15 at 09:00).
 Raises an error if the target is in the past.

 Absolute time waits cannot be combined with duration waits or with each other.
-They can, however, be combined with agent-name waits.

-The %approve, %edit, %plan, and %epic directives are boolean flags — they take no arguments and are simply present or absent.
+The %approve, %edit, and %epic directives are boolean flags — they take no arguments and are simply present or absent.

 Example